 For further information about these events and upcoming dates, please refer to the Special Events and Waste Clean-up Services page.

 Problem Waste Disposal for Commercial Operators

-Businesses are not eligible to use Community Recycling Centres and should contact an appropriate waste disposal service directly.
+Businesses are not eligible to use Community Recycling Centres (except for Paint disposal) and should contact an appropriate waste disposal service directly.
 A useful source for searching companies and drop-off locations for businesses is available on Planet Ark’s Business Recycling Information Service.

 For businesses needing to dispose of waste paint and packaging, you can do so via the Hawkesbury Community Recycling as part of the National Paintback Scheme.